ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

  * Use error – Act or omission of an act that results in a different medical device !response than intended by the manufacturer or expected by the user
  * Verification – Confirmation, through the provision of objective evidence, that specified requirements have been fulfilled

-    B. What is the probability of this risk (i.e., the probability that the harm, not the bug, will occur)?
+###Baselined Risks

 It is assumed that all tasks have baseline risks.
 Baseline risks are documented on an MS Excel Spreadsheet stored in the software github repository.
 New Baseline Risks are added iteratively.
 If a task or process does NOT indicate additional risks, then only the Baseline Risks are assumed.

-5. Baseline Risks.
-It is assumed that all tasks have baseline risks.
-Baseline risks are documented on an MS Excel Spreadsheet stored in the MSN software github repository.
+on an MS Excel Spreadsheet stored in the MSN software github repository.
 New Baseline Risks are added iteratively.
 If a task or process does NOT indicate additional risks, then only the Baseline Risks are assumed.

-6. Risk analysis occurs regularly and continuously as a part of all processes.
+## Risk analysis occurs regularly and continuously as a part of all processes.
 If a task is determined to have risk(s), then those risk(s) are documented.

-## Definitions of Severity Terms
+### Definitions of Severity Terms

 | **Rating** | **Term** | **Description** | **Short example** |
 | --- | --- | --- | --- |